-In addition to these principles, the Academy's Solvency Committee would like to provide a more detailed picture of the potential impacts of the IAIS's most recent proposed group solvency and capital standards.
-As the Subcommittee on Housing and Insurance continues its examination of international insurance regulatory efforts, we hope you will bear in mind the Academy's Solvency Committee's response2 to the IAIS on its Risk-based Global Insurance Capital Standard (ICS) public consultation document, dated Dec.
-17, 2014, which we have summarized below.
+Subcommittee with a more complete picture of the potential impacts of the IAIS's proposed group solvency and capital standards, please find a summary of the Academy's Solvency Committee's response to the IAIS on its Risk-based Global Insurance Capital Standard (ICS) public consultation document, dated Dec.
+17, 2014, below.